bigkahuna443/SkinModHelper/docs/guide/README.md

 If you want to know more about config file, you may need to know a little about XMLs first

 SkinModHelper can only replace sprites included in the default Sprites.xml location.
-("Celeste/Mods/[mod_name]/Graphics/Sprites.xml" or "Celeste/Content/Graphics/Sprites.xml")
+("Celeste/Mods/[mod_name]/Graphics/Sprites.xml" or Vanilla's "Celeste/Content/Graphics/Sprites.xml")

-If, the skin you make is a player skin.
-Then:
+If, the skin you make is a player skin. then we have these things:
+1. SkinModHelper will make player get your "[Character_ID]", no longer get Player IDs in vanilla.
-1. you need to create a Sprites.xml of "Normal Type"
+2. So we need to create a Sprites.xml of default location.
-2. inside it create a new ID called "[Character_ID]"
+3. inside it create a new ID called "[Character_ID]".
    * Use the "player_badeline" ID of vanilla as a guide -- that new ID should have all animations
    * Note: If the new ID does not match "[Character_ID]".
 Then it will directly crash the game